lazytiger/trojan-rs/README.md

 ip route add local 0.0.0.0/0 dev lo table 100

 # --------------- Route Rules Begin ---------------------------
-# Create new chain for router
+# Create a new chain for router
 iptables -t mangle -N TROJAN_ROUTE

 # Ignore LANs and any other addresses you'd like to bypass the proxy